 Gates, Buffett Discuss Philanthropy With Chinese

-Mr. WARREN BUFFETT (Chairman, Berkshire Hathaway Inc.): No one was asked in any way directly or indirectly to sign up to anything last night.
+WARREN BUFFETT: No one was asked in any way - directly or indirectly - to sign up to anything last night.
 And we - Bill and I, will not be calling anybody.
 What happens in China will depend on how the Chinese people feel about a project of this sort.

 LIM: So far, only two Chinese millionaires have been moved to publicly pledge their fortunes to charity.
 Gates says there were generous gifts at the meal and lots of debate.

-Mr. BILL GATES (Chairman, Microsoft Corporation): Thirty years ago, there really weren't people of great wealth, and so what you have is first generation fortunes.
+BILL GATES: Thirty years ago, there really weren't people of great wealth, and so what you have is first generation fortunes.
 So it's natural that they're thinking through, in this society in general, what do you do in terms of giving it away, creating a foundation, what do you do with your children?

-Mr. RUPERT HOOGEWERF (Publisher, Hurun Report): These entrepreneurs, on average for our rich list its 51 years old, 15 years younger than their U.S. counterparts.
-The real effect that this Warren Buffett/Bill Gates trip is going to brought - is going to have pushed the whole concept of philanthropy into all the MBA schools and CEO forums.
-Theyve made it into a big topic.
-I think its fantastic.
+RUPERT HOOGEWERF: These entrepreneurs, on average - for our rich list - its 51 years old, 15 years younger than their U.S. counterparts.
+The real effect that this Warren Buffett/Bill Gates trip is going to - brought - is going to have pushed the whole concept of philanthropy into all the MBA schools and CEO forums.
+They've made it into a big topic.
+I think it's fantastic.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.